atomatiki/ansible-traefik-docker-install/README.md

-# ansible-docker-install-roles
+# ansible-traefik-install-roles
-Install docker with ansible
+Install trafik with ansible